Between 1050 and 1300 AD, a mesa pueblo existed on the south side of Lynx Creek on the southwest corner of present-day Prescott Valley.

 The Fitzmaurice site was first excavated in 1933 by Edward Spicer and Louis Caywood.
 Another excavation was worked on in 1968 by Franklin and Joan Barnett.
 A third excavation was worked in 1975 by a Yavapai College class.

 The site's main structure is 200 ft. x 48 ft.
 The pueblo contained about 32 rooms with 21 outlying rooms.
 The ceramics found in all three excavations total 57,902 pieces.
-The 1975 class found the partial skeletal remains of a 14-year-old female, uncovered 18 whole or restoreable jars and bowls, a hammer stone and awl fragments, shell pieces and various stone tools.
+The 1975 class found the partial skeletal remains of a 14-year-old female, uncovered 18 whole or restorable jars and bowls, a hammer stone and awl fragments, shell pieces and various stone tools.

-The Fain Land and Cattle Co bought the property in 1955 and deeded the area as a town park in 2002.
+The Fain Land and Cattle Co bought the property in 1955 and deeded the area as a Town park in 2002.

 Tours about the Fitzmaurice Site are given by members of the Arizona Site Stewards, whose duty it is to protect prehistoric and historic treasure.
 For information regarding tours for small groups, contact the Prescott Valley Parks and Recreation Department at 928-759-3090.